elmish/Elmish.WPF/TUTORIAL.md

 This is the kind of function that you pass to `Program.withSubscription`, which allows you to start arbitrary non-UI message dispatchers when the app starts.
 For example, you can start timers (as shown above), subscribe to other non-UI events, start a `MailboxProcessor`, etc.

 The final alias, `Cmd<'msg>`, is just a list of `Sub<'msg>`, i.e. a list of `Dispatch<'msg> -> unit` functions.
-In other words, the `update` function can return a list of `Dispatch<'msg> -> unit` functions that the MVU update loop will execute.
-These functions, as you saw above, can dispatch any message at any time.
-Therefore, if you need to do impure stuff such as calling a web API, you simply create a function accepting `dispatch`, perform the call there (likely using `async`), and use the `dispatch` argument to dispatch a message when you receive a response.
+In other words, the `update` function can return a list of `Dispatch<'msg> -> unit` functions that the MVU will execute by providing a dispatch function.
+These commands functions, as you saw above, can then dispatch any message at any time.
+Therefore, if you need to do impure stuff such as calling a web API, you simply create a function accepting `dispatch`, perform the work within it asynchronously, and then use the `dispatch` argument it will have been provided to insert the response into the MVU event loop.

-In other words, you don’t call the impure functions yourself; the MVU library calls them for you.
-Furthermore, from the point of view of your model, everything happens asynchronously (in the sense that your app and update loop continues without waiting on a response, and reacts to the “response” message when it arrives).
+In other words, unlike the model which is given to the view function for interpretation, the `Cmd<'msg>` function will be invoked by the MVU.
+From the point of view of your model, everything happens asynchronously: your app and UI update loop continues without waiting for the results of the `Cmds<'msg>` and when the commands complete the results are `dispatch` into the event loop as just another event.

 For example:

 - The user clicks a button to log in, which dispatches a `SignInRequested` message
-- The `update` function returns a new model with an `IsBusy = true` value (which can be to show an animation such as a spinner) as well as a command that actually calls the API
+- The `update` function returns a new `model` with an `IsBusy = true` value (which can be shown as an animation such as a spinner) as well as a `Cmd<'msg>` function that calls the API asynchronously to perform the request and process the response onced invoked with a `dispatch` function.
-- The MVU loop calls the command
+- MVU uses new model with view to update the UI and invokes the command by passing it a `dispatch` function.
-- The app continues to work normally - the spinner spins because `IsBusy = true`, and any other messages are processed as they would normally be.
-Note that you are of course free to process messages differently based on the fact that `IsBusy = true`; for example, you may choose to ignore additional `SignInRequested` messages.
+- The app continues to work normally - the spinner spins because `IsBusy = true` and any other messages are processed as normally.
+Note that you are of course free to process messages differently based on the fact that `IsBusy = true`.
+For example, you may choose to ignore additional `SignInRequested` messages.
-- When the API call returns, the function that called the API dispatches a suitable message based on the result (e.g. `SignInSuccessful` or `SignInFailed`)
+- When the API call finally returns (as detected by `await` continuing or `Task` completion event), the command function continues by calling the `dispatch` function to insert its result into the MVU eventloop (e.g. `SignInSuccessful` or `SignInFailed`) upon which the `update` function immediately performs to produce a new `model * Cmd<'msg>` result.

 Elmish has several helpers in the `Cmd` module to easily create commands from normal functions, but if they don’t suit your use-case, you can always write a command directly as a list of `Dispatch<'msg> -> unit` functions.